rixx/books.rixx.de/data/reviews/c-j-cherryh/gate-of-ivrel/index.md

 This is, by necessity, a one-way trip: You start by shutting down a connection, and then continue travelling down that road, shutting down Gates as you go.

-The story takes place on a fairly standard Low Fantasy world, with medieval power structures, clans, "magic", all that jazz.
+The story takes place on a standard Low Fantasy world, with medieval power structures, clans, "magic", all that jazz.
 The story is then told from the eyes of an inhabitant of that world, through pride, tradition, fear, and a lot of superstition.
 It's up to the reader to pick out the actual scifi story under the fantasy surface-level story.
 I enjoyed this process tremendously and I hope that the series continues like this.